• Home

 Both low-skilled and high skilled labor are affected by immigration.
 Most immigrants have low skills, so it tends to “appear” more to effect low skilled labor.

-However, there is plenty evidence to support it effects high skilled labor as well.
+However, there is plenty of evidence to support that immigration affects high skilled labor as well.

 Highest Class of Native Workers